1605200517/gists/ramdisk-maven.md

-# Benchmark ramdisk performance for Java program compilation
+# Benchmarking runtime performance for Java program compilation and test

 ## Preparation: ramdisk with tmpfs